angband/angband/readme.txt

 See the Official Angband Home Page "http://www.thangorodrim.net/" for a list (mostly complete) of what has changed in each recent version.

-See the various Angband ftp sites (including "clockwork.dementia.org" and "ftp.cis.ksu.edu") for the latest files, patches, and executables.
+See the Angband ftp site ftp.thangorodrim.net for the latest files, patches, and executables.

 Contact Robert Ruehlmann < rr9@thangorodrim.net > to report bugs.
 Use the newsgroup "rec.games.roguelike.angband" to ask general questions about the